Unity Test Framework Tutorial (Unity 2022.3)

 by Horia Varlan, CC BY 2.0

 Testing is an important part of game development.
 Manual testing is often the obvious way.
 But manual testing can be very repetitive.
-That's why test automation is a very powerful tool for any game development team.
+That's why automated game testing is a very powerful tool for any development team.

 • How to set up the Unity Test Framework

-• How to write your first test with NUnit
+• How to write your first test with it

 • How to simulate inputs with the Unity InputSystem